 3. JESUS CHRIST

 Jesus is fully God and fully man.
 He came to earth, was conceived in the virgin Mary and lived a sinless life.
 He died and rose again to reconcile all people to God and to free them from the power of sin and the devil.
 He will return someday and consummate the building of his Kingdom.
 All who are his bride shall reign with him.
 All who reject him shall suffer eternal destruction.
 (Matthew 1:18-25 ; Luke 1:26-38 ; Romans 9:5; Titus 2:13)

 4. THE FALL OF HUMANITY

-All people are sinners and need to have a saving relationship with God.
-People are made children of God when they repent of their sin, place their trust in Jesus Christ, and commit their life to him.
+All people are separated from God by the fall and need to have a saving relationship with God through faith in Jesus.
+People become the children of God though adoption when they repent of their sin, place their trust in Jesus Christ, and commit their life to him.
 (Genesis 1:26,27; 3:1,24; Romans 3:25; 5:12-18 ; 1 John 1:8)

 5. THE HOLY SPIRIT

 The Holy Spirit continually draws believers closer to God, transforms them into the image of Jesus Christ, empowers them for ministry, and distributes spiritual gifts to the Church.
 Believers are to always seek to be filled with the Holy Spirit.
 (John 16:5-15 ; Romans 8:16, 23, 26, 27; 1 Corinthians 12:1-31)

 Baptism and communion are two ordinances the Lord has given the Church.
 The only form of baptism we practice is believer’s baptism by immersion.
 (Baptism: Acts 2:38-41; Matthew 28:18-20; Acts 8:26-40 ; 10:47; 18:8; Romans 6:3-4.
 Communion: Acts 2:42-46; 1 Corinthians 11:23-29)